Skip to Content

 Step 5: Trainer and Ownership History

-The trainer running this horse tells you a great deal about what you’re getting.
+The trainer running this horse tells you a great deal about what you are getting.
 A trainer with a strong post-claim record is a green light; a trainer with a pattern of horses going dark after claims is a red flag worth weighting heavily.
 For a deeper look at how trainer patterns factor into the full claiming strategy, the complete claiming race guide covers trainer behavior patterns in detail.

 Trainer signal framework — check these four patterns on Equibase before proceeding to Step 6.